Curriculum

 The Master of Science in Health Professions Education (MS-HPE) program at Northwestern University Feinberg School of Medicine is a two-year, part-time program offered during the summer (July-August), fall (September-December), winter (January-March) and spring (March-June) quarters.
 Students must begin the program during the summer quarter.

 The program is offered in a hybrid format.
-The eight core courses will be offered in a virtual format.
-Most course material is accessible remotely, which accommodates students from diverse geographies and those with clinical or other full-time obligations.
-There will be a weekly hour of synchronous lecture during each course.
-Courses use technology and digital platforms to expand and enhance classroom instruction.
-MS-HPE faculty employ videoconferencing, lecture capture software and online applications to deliver instruction and connect with students.
+The eight core courses are offered in a virtual format.
+Course material is accessible remotely to accommodate students from diverse geographies and clinical or other full-time obligations.
+There is one weekly hour of synchronous lecture during each course.
+Courses use digital platforms for classroom instruction, including video-conferencing, and lecture capture software to deliver instruction and connect with students.

-All cohort convene four times (twice each year of the program) for in-person, intensive residencies on our Chicago campus.
-During these on-campus periods, students spend four days participating in class sessions, engaging with instructors and classmates and developing their capstone project.
+All cohorts convene four times (twice each year of the program) for in-person, intensive residencies on Northwestern's beautiful downtown Chicago campus.
+Students spend four consecutive days participating over Thursday to Sunday in class sessions, engaging with instructors and classmates and developing their capstone project.

 2024-2025 Academic Year Intensives: